-Remember, a successful negotiation is just the means to the end, not the end itself.
+Remember, a successful negotiation for a vendor contract is just the means to the end, not the end itself.

-If you’re negotiating a contract with a vendor, your ultimate goal is to realise the benefits captured in that contract.
+If you’re negotiating a vendor contract, your ultimate goal is to realise the benefits captured in that contract.
 So keep them in mind.